brian14708/wh-briefings/presidential-actions/2021-03/2021-03-01-a-proclamation-on-read-across-america-day-2021.md

 date: '2021-03-01'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/03/01/a-proclamation-on-read-across-america-day-2021/
 published_time: 2021-03-01 16:51:28-05:00
-title: A Proclamation on Read Across America Day, 2021
+title: "A Proclamation on Read Across America Day,\_2021"
 ---

 I have always believed that America’s children are the kite strings that